Skip to Content

 7. Drain the pasta from the water then add it to the pan and toss and stir for 5-6 minutes until the pasta starts to emulsify and get very creamy.

-8. Add more salt to taste then serve with basil leaves for garnish if desired.
+8. Add more salt to taste then serve with fresh basil leaves for garnish if desired.
 Sprinkle with grated parmesan cheese.

 Collage of recipes steps for making pasta with eggplant